DAIC-tud/docs/content/en/docs/manual/software/available-software.md

 ---

 ## General software
-Most common general software, like programming languages and libraries, is installed on the DAIC servers.
+Most common general software, like programming languages and libraries, is installed on the DAIC nodes.
 To check if the program that you need is pre-installed, you can simply try to start it:

 ```bash